Hari-Raval/police-violence/README.md

 ## Approach and Results

-The overall approach taken in this project as well as key results are detailed [here](https://github.com/Hari-Raval/nba-player-performance/blob/main/report_results.pdf).
-For a quicker snapshot of the project results, one can view the poster shown [here](https://github.com/Hari-Raval/nba-player-performance/blob/main/poster.png).
+The overall approach taken in this project as well as key results are detailed [here](https://github.com/Hari-Raval/police-violence/blob/main/report_results.pdf).